exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 ```

 Please do not change the UDF script names.
 The first script, `IMPORT_PATH` will
-be used as entry point when running the import UDF.
+be used as an entry point when running the import UDF.
 It will execute the
 `IMPORT_METADATA` script to calculate the number of files in the user provided
 cloud storage path.
 Then each file will be imported by `IMPORT_FILES` UDF
 script.